Funding AI for Good: A Call for Meaningful Engagement: Related Work

-Despite the central role that funders play in shaping the AI4SG ecosystem, there is limited scholarship examining how funders frame AI4SG and what approaches are envisioned by funders.
-An emerging body of work has started to understand the perspectives, incentives, and challenges of grantmakers in the broader ``tech for good'' space.
-For example, through interviews with eight decision-makers in development projects,~\citet{saha_commissioning_2022} found that community participation is rarely a part of the grant decision-making process, and it is not a requirement for applicants either.
-Some barriers to incorporating community voices include limited access to local organizations and communities and overconfidence in their knowledge about the local contexts~\cite{saha_commissioning_2022}.
-Relatedly,~\citet{gardner_ethical_2022} point out that a lack of internal expertise in AI and AI ethics creates barriers for funders to incorporate Trustworthy AI principles.
-Studies on other influential decision-makers, such as policymakers in government agencies, point out factors influencing their decision-making process around innovative technologies, including learning from neighboring agencies' experiences, reliance on national surveys (which omit marginalized communities' views of their needs)~\cite{saha_towards_2022}.
-These decision-makers also face obstacles in effective community engagement, including power and knowledge differentials and inadequate infrastructural support~\cite{kawakami_studying_2024}.
+An emerging body of work has begun to understand the perspectives, incentives, and challenges faced by grantmakers in ``tech for good.''
+For example, through interviews with eight decision-makers in development projects, \citet{saha_commissioning_2022} found that community participation is rarely a part of the grant decision-making process, and it is not a requirement for applicants either.
+Some barriers to incorporating community voices include limited access to local organizations and communities, and overconfidence in their knowledge about the local contexts~\cite{saha_commissioning_2022}.
+Relatedly, \citet{gardner_ethical_2022} argue that a lack of internal expertise in AI and AI ethics creates barriers for funders to incorporate Trustworthy AI principles.
+Studies on other influential decision-makers, such as policymakers in government agencies, point out factors influencing their decision-making process around innovative technologies, including learning from neighboring agencies' experiences and reliance on national surveys (which omit marginalized communities' views of their needs)~\cite{saha_towards_2022}.